Estimate Time3 min

 Home buyers: What to expect at closing and how much does it cost?

 • A settlement agent oversees the closing process, usually in a title company’s or an attorney’s office.
-A few days before the closing, your lender will send you the Closing Disclosure and the Loan Estimate.
-Look for the “cash to close” reference, this tells you how much money you’ll need to bring to the closing, often in the form of a cashier’s check or a bank wire.
+A few days before the closing, the lender will send the buyer the Closing Disclosure and the Loan Estimate.
+Look for the “cash to close” reference, this tells the buyer how much money to bring to the closing, often in the form of a cashier’s check or a bank wire.

-Cash to close includes the buyer’s portion of the closing costs, which vary by location but average 3% to 4% of the home’s price,2 plus any remaining down payment owed by the buyer.
+Sellers and buyers have to pay closing cost.
+Cash to close includes the buyer’s portion of the closing costs, which vary by state but average 2 to 5 percent of the home’s sale price,2 plus any remaining down payment owed by the buyer.

-The fees and costs associated with home-buying, including:2
+The fees and costs associated with home-buying, including:3

 • Title search